OpenOil-UG/aleph/docs/source/api.rst

    This is a list of matching text snippets, each of which has the matching text highlighted with <em> tags.
 Note that the list may be empty -- this would happen, for instance, when the search terms were matched only in metadata, not in the text body.
+-  attributes: further information about the document (company, industry, file size etc)

 NB: Please consider this data to be *insecure*, and escape it before use.
 The title and extract fields, in particular, are drawn from varied